 Drepung Loseling Teachers

 The great strength of Drepung Loseling Monastery is the quality of its teachers.
 Among Buddhist study centers in the West, we are virtually unique in having multiple teachers in residence throughout the year who hold the qualification of the Geshe degree, the highest degree of learning awarded in the Tibetan Buddhist tradition.
 Our visiting teachers are among the most highly respected of the Geluk tradition.
-The Monastery has also had the rare honor of hosting His Holiness the Dalai Lama twice, and will host His Holiness for a third time in October of 2007.
+The Monastery has also had the rare honor of hosting His Holiness the Dalai Lama three times, most recently in October of 2007.

 Patron